 Cover bowl and let rest several hours at room temperature until dough has doubled from original size, has a few bubbles on top, has a glossy finish and is jiggly if you nudge the bowl.
 This usually takes another 5-6 hours if the temperature is around 70 degrees F in your house, quicker if temperature is warmer, longer if the temperature in your house is cooler.
 But how the dough looks is truly how you should tell when its done with bulk fermentation, rather than time.

-Brush a 9x13 cake pan liberally with 1 1/2 tablespoons olive oil, distributing all the way to sides of pan.
+Brush a 9x13 non-stick cake pan (do not use glass) liberally with 1 1/2 tablespoons olive oil, distributing all the way to sides of pan.
 I've found that using the cake pan works even better than a sheet pan.
 It holds the dough better.
 But if you need to use a sheet pan, you can.

 Preheat oven to 425 degrees F. I can’t stress how helpful it is to use an oven thermometer at this point instead of the built-in reading your oven gives you.